-After taking into account the Non-Executive Directors' contribution to the Company in formulating its policy matters, their qualifications, experience, time spent by them on strategic matters, the Company, with the due approval of the shareholders, made payment of commission during the year 2019-20 at the rate of 3% of net profits for the financial year 2018-19, calculated under the applicable provisions of the Sasaka Sasaka was paid to the Non-Executive directors other than the Chairman who was paid the balance amount, as per the decision of the Board.
+After taking into account the Non-Executive Directors' contribution to the Company in formulating its policy matters, their qualifications, experience, time spent by them on strategic matters, the Company, with the due approval of the shareholders, made payment of commission during the year 2019-20 at the rate of 3% of net profits for the financial year 2018-19, calculated under the applicable provisions of the Act.
+A sum of Rs 3534 Lakh has been paid to the Non-Executive Directors of the Company for the said year, out of which a total sum of Rs 50 lakh was paid to the Non-Executive directors other than the Chairman who was paid the balance amount, as per the decision of the Board.
 Amount of the proposed commission for the Non-Executive Directors for the year 2019-20 on the same basis is Rs 3455 Lakh.